 The second indicative tool that can be used to assess the system UC is the calculated line optical signal-to-noise ratio (OSNR).
-Indeed, we implicitly refer to it in the first line of the power budgets when calculating the Mean Q factor (see clause 6).
+Indeed, it is implicitly referred to it in the first line of the power budgets when calculating the Mean Q factor (see clause 7).
 It allows evaluating various system configurations depending on the current/new channel features.
 Then the best upgrade scenario is evaluated through Q penalty estimations based on linear and non-linear propagation effects.